asteriske/translogrify/README.md

     $ create_db_and_table

 which will create the log db as specified in `.translogrify.conf`.
+This step can be skipped and the table be created manually, in which case `mysqluser` will only need write privileges.

 ## Usage